joshshua989/YACulator/README.md

 # 🏈 YACulator

-**YACulator** is a data-driven Wide-Receiver Projection Engine using matchup-based simulation.
+**YACulator** is a data-driven wide-receiver projection engine using matchup-based simulation.
 It simulates weekly and full-season WR vs defender matchups using advanced snap, scheme, and efficiency data.

 ---